AlphaLabAMW/submission/README.md

 Note: You can browse and install those modules via [MMRL](https://github.com/DerGoogler/MMRL) or the [Androidacy Module Manager](https://github.com/Androidacy/MagiskModuleManager), a continuation of the [Fox's Magisk Module Manager](https://github.com/Fox2Code/FoxMagiskModuleManager/releases) project.
 Alternatively you can use the [Telegram Channel](https://t.me/MagiskModulesAltRepo) to receive Magisk modules updates.

 # Module Submissions
 Create an [issue](https://github.com/Magisk-Modules-Alt-Repo/submission/issues) on this repository with `[Module] <Your module's name>` in the title and include the link to your repo in the content, then wait for a moderator to approve or deny your module.
 Once approved, a moderator will mirror your personal repo to the Alt-Repo and give you ownership of it.
+Afterwards, you should either:

-It is best to then archive your personal repo and work soley here or set up parallel remote push URLs with git.
+- Set up parallel remote push URLs with git;
+or
+- Configure automatic repo sync between your two repositories (push/pull);
+or
+- Archive your personal repo and work solely here.

 # Submission Guidelines
 We want to make sure that there are no dangerous modules on the Alt-Repo.
 Please abide by these guidelines.